jdaridis/souffle-lsp-plugin/README.md

 ## Requirements

 The user needs to have Java installed on their system.

+## Build from source

+To build the server jar file yourself just run `./gradlew jar` on the top level and the resulting jar will be under build/libs.

+For the VS Code plugin run `npm run package` and the resulting .js file will be under dist/extension.js

 ## Known Issues

 In libraries with heavy use of the C preprocessor macros, sometimes parsing fails giving a false syntax error.